PascalBod/embedded-systems-for-ML/practice-sessions/10-Application-interrupts/README.md

-# Exercise 10 - Application and interrupts
+# Practice session 10 - Application and interrupts

-## Purpose of the exercise
+## Purpose of the practice session

 Develop an application which conforms to the following requirements:
 * After the user has pressed twice the button 0, wait for a given period, WAIT_PERIOD_MS, and then display a message.
 Only button release is to be considered